cbonoz/theta24/README.md

 * **Sponsors:**
     * Browse through various creative projects and select ones to sponsor.
-    * Verify creator authenticity and project feasibility through smart contract interactions.
+    * Find creator authenticity and project feasibility through smart contract interactions.
-    * Monitor project progress and release funds only when agreed milestones are met.
+    * Monitor project progress and release videos only when agreed milestones are met.

 When a sponsorship request is created, a smart contract is deployed to manage the transaction.
 The address of the smart contract serves as a unique URL that can be shared with the sponsor.
 Only the intended recipient can validate and interact with the contract.